CONSTITUTION OF THE ONTARIO WOODLOT ASSOCIATION

 ARTICLE 4.
 OFFICERS

 4.1.
-The governing body of OWA shall be known as the Board of Directors, and shall consist of seven (7) Directors elected from the general membership at the Annual General Meeting, one Representative from each Chapter, the most recent past president and the Secretary-Treasurer.
-These officers shall perform the duties prescribed by this constitution and by the parliamentary authority adopted by OWA.
+The governing body of OWA shall be known as the Board of Directors, and shall consist of seven (7) Officers elected by the general membership at the Annual General Meeting, one Chapter Representative from each regional Chapter, the most recent past president and the Secretary-Treasurer.
+These Officers shall perform the duties prescribed by this constitution and by the parliamentary authority adopted by OWA.
 No person shall hold more than one Provincial-level office at the same time.

 4.2.
 Chapter Representatives to the OWA Board of Directors shall be appointed by the Chapter’s Board of Directors and their names communicated by the Chapter Secretaries to the Secretary-Treasurer of OWA at least 48 hours prior to the time of the meeting at which the Chapter Representative is to serve.